Computer Hardware & System Components

 Performance Factors

-System performance depends on how these components work together.
+System performance depends on how hardware components work together.

 • CPU bottlenecks